 5. Individuals with certain medical conditions

-Cushing’s syndrome and Marfan’s syndrome are two disorders that are associated with stretch marks.
+Cushing’s and Marfan’s syndrome are two disorders associated with stretch marks.
 This is because these two conditions affect the adrenal glands, which cause the body to release excessive cortisone levels.
 And with high cortisone levels comes a decrease in collagen levels in the skin.

 6. Individuals frequently using corticosteroids

 Corticosteroid creams often used to reduce rashes, dermatitis, itching, and more can also impact one’s susceptibility to stretch marks.
-This is because corticosteroids can lower collagen levels in the skin and reduce your skin’s elasticity.
+This is because corticosteroids can lower collagen levels and reduce your skin’s elasticity.